bkersbergen/bkersbergen.github.io/_src/content/project/ecmlpkdd2020/index.md

 ---
-title: 2020 IEEE European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD)
+title: 2020 European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD)
 summary:  Session chair at ECML-PKDD 2020
 tags:
 - ECML-PKDD